rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 The badge design calls for the mountain shape to be rotated and repeated multiple times on top of the badge background.

 Define a new type for rotation and leverage the ForEach view to apply the same adjustments to multiple copies of the mountain shape.

+### 2.2 Animating Views and Transitions

+When using SwiftUI, you can individually animate changes to views, or to a view’s state, no matter where the effects are.
+SwiftUI handles all the complexity of these combined, overlapping, and interruptible animations for you.

+In this tutorial, you’ll animate a view that contains a graph for tracking the hikes a user takes while using the Landmarks app.
+Using the animation(_:) modifier, you’ll see just how easy it is to animate a view.